thejsway/thejsway/manuscript/chapter03.md

 Let's wrap our heads around it.
 If the code block associated to the first `else` is run, then the number has to be either strictly negative or zero.
 Inside this block, a second `if` statement checks if the number is negative.
 If it's not, we know for sure that it's zero.

+!!! tip

-I> When learning to write nested conditions, you should add descriptive comments to each condition, just like in the previous example.
+    When learning to write nested conditions, you should add descriptive comments to each condition, just like in the previous example.

 The execution flow for the previous program can be expressed graphically using a **flow diagram**.